Shepherd Hills Tested: 2014 season

 In March 2014, at an event in Arlington, Texas, Shepherd Hills Tested, bucked off three-time world champion Silvano Alves in 2.13 seconds for a bull score of 45 points.
 In March 2014, at a PBR BFTS event in Albuquerque, New Mexico, Shepherd Hills Tested bucked off Brady Sims in 4.07 seconds for a bull score of 44.75 points.
-In March 2014, at a PBR BFTS event in Fresno, California, Shepherd Hills Tested bucked off Tanner Byrne in .98 seconds for a bull score of 45 seconds.
+Also in March 2014, at a PBR BFTS event in Fresno, California, Shepherd Hills Tested bucked off Tanner Byrne in .98 seconds for a bull score of 45 seconds.
 At the same event in Fresno, Shepherd Hills Tested bucked off Valdiron de Oliveira in .86 seconds for a bull score of 44.25 points.
-In May 2014, at a PBR BTFS event in Colorado Springs, Colorado, he fouled Fabiano Viera who got a reride bull.

-In May 2014, veteran Kasey Hayes rode Tested for a score of 91.5 points during the PBR BFTS Rumble in the Rockies event in the Broadmoor Arena in Colorado Springs, Colorado.
+In May 2014, at a PBR BFTS event in Colorado Springs, Colorado, Tested fouled Fabiano Viera who got a reride bull. later at the same event, veteran Kasey Hayes rode Tested for a score of 91.5 points.
 He broke the bull's streak of 21 buckoffs.
 Shepherd Hills Tested received a bull score of 45 points on that ride.
-Hayes knew going into the ride that Shepherd Hills Tested was one of the hardest bulls to ride in the PBR and that only Mauney had ridden him twice.
+Hayes knew going into the ride that Shepherd Hills Tested was one of the hardest bulls to ride in the PBR and that only J.B.
+Mauney had ridden him twice.
 Hayes said he was prepared "to be on his A game and do everything right" so he could score a qualified ride from the bull and avoid injury.
 "It was the perfect ride on a really strong bull," Lambert said.
 "It had to be one of Kasey's career highlights, but it would have been anyone's career highlight because he was so strong when he bucked that if you didn’t ride him perfect you didn't have a chance."
-Then later that month in Las Vegas, Nevada, at the Last Cowboy Standing PBR BFTS event, Tested had his rebound from Colorado Springs by bucking off Renato Nunes in 5.92 seconds for a bull score of 45.75 points.
+Then later that month in Las Vegas, Nevada, at the Last Cowboy Standing PBR BFTS event, Tested had his rebound from Colorado Springs by bucking off 2010 world champion Renato Nunes in 5.92 seconds for a bull score of 45.75 points.